emscape2/CE-Character_Creator/README.md

   - defend,
   - mental,
   - roulette die (all 6 normal sides)
-- one page to pick positive perk
+- one page to pick positive perk:
-  - extra die
   - waterproof perk
 - one to pick negative perk
 - two to recruit followers